outtalent-team/culture/quality_standards.md

 - Well-dressed
 - High energy (well-rested, well-nourished)

+###

 ## Physical Environment 🌿
 ### Settings
 - Great air quality
 - Plants & flowers
 - Pleasant temperature
-- Pleasant lighting
+- Pleasant lighting (a lot of natural lighting but controlled)
-- Natural lighting (controlled)
 - Intentional artwork

 ### Materials & Furniture
+- Comfortable
+- Pleasant texture
-- Pleasant to touch and operate
+- Pleasant to operate
+- Pleasant softness (to touch/hold/sit etc)
+- Appropriate size
+- Quality materials
 - Durable
-- Comfortable seating
-- Appropriate height
-- Pleasant softness
-- Quality materials

 ## Food & Refreshments 🍽️
 - Healthy
 - Delicious

----
+###

 We can never be perfect but we want to provide high-quality experiences and lead to great results for everyone for everyone who interacts with us.